-$[\exp \left[-\zeta d{i,j}\right]]{\substack{i=1,\dots,N\\ j=1,\dots,N}} ^{12} \text{With a 95\% confidence interval [11.81, 17.12], produced by inverting the likelihood ratio test on the profile likelihood$ on a shock that is centred on the point $(\frac{1}{2}, \frac{1}{2})$ .
-As shocks are correlated across locations, we take the matrix square root of the covariance matrix to determine the impulse at each location.
-The impact of such a shock is shown in Figures 3 and 4.
-Note that where an aggregate IRF is shown, this gives the IRF to the integral of the variable over X. In the density plots in , bright colours represent high values.
+All y-axis values on IRFs are in percent.
+The x-axis is measured in years.
+Bright colours are high values.

 The shock leads to an increase in consumption (manufactured and agricultural), investment, capital, the measure of firms, hours and population at the epicentre.
 Despite this, utility at the epicentre actually falls as people there are asked to work harder to take advantage of their high productivity.
 Since the increase in productivity leads to firm entry, it is optimal for the epicentre to move away from agricultural production, towards manufacturing.
-Consequently, agricultural production increase elsewhere, with a consequent increase in the land used for farming.
+Consequently, agricultural production increases elsewhere, with a consequent increase in the land used for farming.
 This does not harm utility away from the epicentre since population flows towards the centre, reducing pressure on land in the periphery.
 As one would expect, aggregate utility increases overall from this positive productivity shock.